 The government has set a policy goal of controlling the growth of NHCE in parallel to the growth of the National Income (NI) so as not to strain the household.
+The percent of the the health insurance system.
+As measured by %GDP, Japan ranks low of the middle of OECD countries with regard to personal health expenditure.

-The percent of the NHCE per NI was 6% in 1990, when the bubble economy raised the national income, but has increased steadily since then to 9% in 2007.
+NHCE per NI was 6% in 1990, when the bubble economy raised the national income, but has increased steadily since then to 11% in 2019.
 Given the long lasting economic slump coupled with the rapidly aging population, the burden of health care cost will inevitably continue to grow in the foreseeable future.

-As for the financial source, the NHCE is broken down to insurance premium 49.2%, general tax revenue 36.7% and patients' out-of-pocket 14.1%.
-The share of patients' out-of-pocket is growing due to the increased copayment of the health insurance system.
-As measured by %GDP, Japan ranks low of the middle of OECD countries with regard to personal health expenditure.
+As for the financial source, the NHCE is broken down to insurance premium 49.4%, subsidy from general account 38.3% and patients' out-of-pocket 12.3% (FY2019).
+The share of patients' out-of-pocket is growing due to the increased copayment of